tezos-checker/segmented-cfmm/docs/specification.md

 This contract relies on some constants and known external conditions which can differ between instantiations.

-To accomodate this, configuration options are given at compile-time, which means
+To accomodate this, some configuration options are given at compile-time, which means that to make different choices a new compilation is required, others at origination time, which means that a contract cannot change these choices after deployment.

-that:
-- to make different choices a new compilation is required
-- a contract cannot change these choices after deployment
+See [compilation](./compilation.md) for more information.

-## Compilation options
+## Configuration options

 - `x_token_type`: contract type of the `x` token, can be either [`FA1.2`][fa1.2] or [`FA2`][fa2].
 - `y_token_type`: contract type of the `y` token, can be either [`FA1.2`][fa1.2], [`FA2`][fa2], or [`CTEZ`][ctez].
-- `const_fee_bps`, a fraction determining how much of the tokens sent in a swap will be subtracted beforehand, see [fees](#fees) for more info.
+- `fee_bps`, a fraction determining how much of the tokens sent in a swap will be subtracted beforehand, see [fees](#fees) for more info.
-- `const_ctez_burn_fee_bps`, a percentage to be subtracted from the `CTEZ` tokens being deposited/withdrawn on every swap.
+- `ctez_burn_fee_bps`, a percentage to be subtracted from the `CTEZ` tokens being deposited/withdrawn on every swap.
   See [fees](#fees) for more info.
   This option is only valid when the `y_token_type` is `CTEZ`.